Bidia people: Customs

-The Biria were one of the tribes that practiced initiatory circumcision.
+The Biria were one of the tribes that practised initiatory circumcision.
 Tooth evulsion was imposed on males at the age of 12.
 The Bidia built huts out of hollowed sand, which were then strengthened by wicker-type sapling and earth mounds.
 Fires for cooking and warmth were then kindled inside.
 They fashioned fishing nets from a type of native hemp.
 Apart from reptiles, their diet, subject to the austerities of a harsh climate often subject to drought, was based on a staple of damper, from flour leached out of the sporocarps of nardoo and grass seeds, cooked into a damper over ashes.
 It was said by recently arrived settlers that the dry spell was so severe in 1876–1878 that they ate all of their children, for want of food.
 Marriage was monogamous, males being denied any other wife than the one they had, and the couple married in mid-adolescence.
 A ban existed on having children until a much later stage, around 30 years of age, a practice that made infanticide common.
 White observers were surprised to note that the Bidia would embrace and even kiss on meeting up after a long period of separation.